bara96/algo-carsharing-python/README.md

 - [Docker Compose](https://docs.docker.com/compose/)

 ## Sandbox environment
-In order to deploy any transaction on Algorand Blockchain you need first of all setup an Algorand node.
+In order to deploy any transaction on Algorand Blockchain you need first to set up an Algorand node.
-You can easily setup an Algorand **sandbox** node following the [official guide](https://github.com/algorand/sandbox#algorand-sandbox) or following [this](https://developer.algorand.org/docs/get-started/dapps/pyteal/#install-sandbox) tutorial.
+You can easily set up an Algorand **sandbox** node following the [official guide](https://github.com/algorand/sandbox#algorand-sandbox) or following [this](https://developer.algorand.org/docs/get-started/dapps/pyteal/#install-sandbox) tutorial.

-We'll use the **Testnet** sandbox:
+To start the **Testnet** sandbox:
 `./sandbox up testnet`

 On tesntet the indexer is not enabled, in order to use it you can switch on release sandbox: